 — Yannis Tsarouchis (@Tsaroychis) May 29, 2021

-When after returning to Greece, Tsarouchis developed his own style, one that allowed for both Greek aesthetics from the country’s varied historical periods, and aesthetics of European Modernism.
+Following his return to Greece, Tsarouchis developed his own style, one that allowed for both Greek aesthetics from the country’s varied historical periods and aesthetics of European Modernism.

-He gained attention on the Greek scene, and even displayed his work in Europe.
-In 1958, Tsarouchis participated in the prestigious Venice Biennale, where the top artists of the time display their work.
+He gained attention in the Greek scene and even displayed his work in Europe.
+In 1958, Tsarouchis participated in the prestigious Venice Biennale, where top contemporary artists display their work.

 In his later career, Tsarouchis shifted toward a naturalism, or depicting things as we see them, and even produced a number of pieces with Renaissance and Baroque influences.